-In the above graph, you will find information on average prices of the holiday lettings & cottages in Titanic Quarter.
-It is during a week of July (13/07 - 20/07) that you will find the highest prices for the next months.
-The cheapest week to book a holiday rental is in November (03/11 - 10/11).
+In the above graph, you can see It is during one week in July (13/07 - 20/07) that you will find the highest prices for the next months.
+The cheapest week to book a holiday rental is in February (08/02 - 15/02).

 Holiday Home Availability Information in Titanic Quarter

 This graph shows the holiday letting availability rate for the next twelve months.
-The busiest time to book a holiday letting in Titanic Quarter so far is in July (13/07 - 20/07), where only 75 rentals are available.
-On the contrary, you will find the highest number of available rentals in a week of November (10/11 - 17/11).
+The busiest time to book a holiday letting in Titanic Quarter so far is in February (01/02 - 08/02), where only 64 rentals are available.
+Conversely, you will find the highest number of available rentals during one week in March (23/03 - 30/03).

 You can see our climate diagram above.
-During July, maximum temperatures go up to more than 19° Conversely, January is the coolest month in Titanic Quarter, with temperatures going under 4°.
-The rainiest month is July while the driest month is September.
+During July, maximum temperatures climb above 19°.
+Conversely, January is the coolest month in Titanic Quarter, with temperatures falling below 4°.
+The rainiest month is July, while the driest month is September.